para-droid-ai/trendpulse/README.md

 - Perplexity API integration
 - CORS middleware for cross-origin requests

+### Context Handling for Stream Updates
+- **Prompting Strategy**: When updating topic streams, the system uses specialized prompts that explicitly request only new information since the last update.
+- **Recency Filtering**: Utilizes Perplexity's `search_recency_filter` parameter to limit search results to the appropriate timeframe (hourly, daily, weekly).
+- **Context Management**:
+  - Previous summaries are stored in the database with timestamps
+  - When requesting updates, the system includes the timestamp of the last update in the prompt
+  - The prompt instructs the model to focus exclusively on developments that occurred after the previous update
+  - The system explicitly asks the model to avoid repeating information already covered in previous summaries
+- **Incremental Updates**:
+  - Each new summary represents only the delta of information since the last check
+  - If no new relevant information is available, the system returns a clear "no updates" message rather than repeating old content
+  - The `<think>` tag feature allows the model to reason through what information is truly new without exposing this reasoning in the main content
+- **Prompt Engineering**: Carefully crafted system prompts include specific instructions like "Focus only on information published since [timestamp]" and "Do not repeat information from previous summaries"

 ### Data Models
 - User authentication and management
 - Topic streams with customizable settings